 - Rich and decadent flavor: it's unique and complex, and everyone raves about it.

-- Make ahead: the cake keeps for a few days at room temperature and can be frozen for a month.
+- Make ahead: The cake keeps well for a few days at room temperature and can be frozen for a month.

-- Perfect for special occasions: whether it's a birthday celebration, holiday gathering (St. Paddy's if you use Irish whisky), or dinner party, this cake is impressive and sophisticated yet approachable.
+- Perfect for special occasions: Whether it's a birthday celebration, holiday gathering (St. Paddy's if you use Irish whiskey), or dinner party, this cake is impressive and sophisticated yet approachable.

-- Versatile serving options: enjoy it on its own, pair it with a scoop of vanilla ice cream, or drizzle it with caramel sauce with a touch of bourbon or with chocolate glaze; it's always finger-licking good.
+- Versatile serving options: Enjoy it on its own, pair it with a scoop of vanilla ice cream, drizzle it with caramel sauce with a touch of bourbon or drizzle it with chocolate glaze; it's always finger-licking good.

-I do have other amazing recipes here with whisky and bourbon, in case you're interested: whisky brownies with raisins, orange caramel bourbon cake, a fabulous pecan tart and even a barbecue sauce.
+If you're interested, I have other fabulous recipes here with whisky and bourbon: whisky brownies with raisins, orange caramel bourbon cake, a fabulous pecan tart and even a barbecue sauce.

 Bourbon vs. whisky